w3c/wot-cg/Tutorials/quickstart/Readme.md

 You can interact with them over the Internet and send requests.
 You should read their Thing Description to understand how to interact with them.
-The Node.js based library, node-wot, simplifies this process and will be installed as a dependency.
+The Node.js based library, [node-wot](https://github.com/eclipse-thingweb/node-wot), simplifies this process and will be installed as a dependency.

 ## Solution

-A solution will be provided after TPAC.
+A solution will be provided after W3C TPAC 2023.

 ## Self-hosting the Things